Beit Shemesh: 21st century

+Climate

+Beit Shemesh has a Mediterranean climate (Köppen: Csa), with mild, rainy winters and hot, nearly rainless summers.

 Demographics

-When the city was built in the 1950s, it was initially settled by new immigrants from Iran, Iraq, Romania, Bulgaria, Morocco and Iraqi Kurdistan.
-In the 1990s, the city saw a large influx of new immigrants from the former Soviet Union, Ethiopia and English-speaking countries, turning it into a major center for Anglo immigrants.
-Considerable numbers have come from North America, the United Kingdom, South Africa and Australia.
-This population tends to be Orthodox, educated and from middle income groups.
+When the city was built in the 1950s, it was initially settled by new immigrants from Iran, Iraq, Romania, Bulgaria, Morocco, and Iraqi Kurdistan.
+In the 1990s, the city saw a large influx of new immigrants from the former Soviet Union, Ethiopia, and English-speaking countries, turning it into a major center for immigrants from English-speaking countries (Anglo-Saxim).
+Considerable numbers have come from North America, the United Kingdom, South Africa, and Australia.
+This population tends to be Orthodox, educated, and from middle-income groups.
 At the same time, Orthodox Jews from within Israel also began moving to the city, seeking roomier, low-cost housing.

-According to a city councillor, there were no Haredim in Beit Shemesh before the 1990s.
-Since then, Beit Shemesh has become increasingly religious, with a large Haredi sector.
+According to a city councilor, there were no "ultra-Orthodox" a/k Haredim groups in Beit Shemesh before the 1990s.
+Since then, Beit Shemesh has become increasingly religious, with a large Haredi sector, particularly in Ramat Beit Shemesh.
 Many synagogues and yeshivas have been built in the city.
-Religious communities represented in Beit Shemesh include Chabad Ger, Belz, American Yeshivish, French sefardim, South African Modern Orthodox, Israeli Dati Leumi and more recently a Spanish speaking community.
+Religious communities represented in Beit Shemesh include Chabad Ger, Belz, American Modern Orthodox and American Yeshivish, French Sefardim, South African Modern Orthodox, Israeli Dati Leumi and more recently a Spanish speaking community.
 In 2011 Haredim made up 40% of the population.
 According to statistics published by the municipality, 63% of the city's schoolchildren in 2010 were Haredim.
-75% of the children entering the first grade in the 2012/2013 academic year will be registered in official Haredi institutions.
+75% of the children entering the first grade in the 2012/2013 academic year were registered in official Haredi institutions.

 Ramat Beit Shemesh

-Ramat Beit Shemesh is an expansion that lies directly adjacent to, and to the south of, the original part of Beit Shemesh, colloquially referred to as "Old Beit Shemesh".
-It is located on a hill overlooking the old town.
+Ramat Beit Shemesh is an expansion that lies directly adjacent to, and to the south of, the neighborhood of Givat Sharett in Beit Shemesh, which itself was an earlier extension of Beit Shemesh built on a hill immediately to the south of "Old Beit Shemesh".
+Ramat Beit Shemesh is located on a hill overlooking Givat Sharett.
 Ramat Beit Shemesh has a large, diverse Orthodox population.
 Originally, it consisted of two areas: Ramat Beit Shemesh Alef and Ramat Beit Shemesh Bet.
 In Ramat Beit Shemesh Bet, families belonging to Eda Haredit constitute the majority.
 In 2002, following tensions between the Haredi and non-religious population, plans were drawn up to build another secular neighborhood, HaShachar.
 In 2007, Ramat Shilo, considered a subdistrict of Ramat Beit Shemesh, with both Dati Leumi and Haredi residents was built.
 In 2009, it was announced that a new neighborhood, Ramat Beit Shemesh Gimmel, would be built as a largely Haredi neighborhood on a large block of state-owned land bordering southern Beit Shemesh.
 In 2016 the Israeli Land Authority published tenders for 3,268 new apartments, to be built in the newly proposed areas of Ramat Beit Shemesh Dalet and Hey.
 According to plans, ultimately there are to be 8,300 new apartments in RBS Dalet alone.